-From each one of the packages selected as in F.2, draw at random one or more containers.
-The material in the containers so chosen shall be nearly thrice the quantity required for purpose of test as indicated in F.4.
+From each one of the packages selected as in F.2.2, draw at random one or more containers.
+The material in the containers so chosen shall be nearly thrice the quantity required for purposes of test as indicated in F.4.

-The powder from the containers selected shall be disintegrated, if aggregated, and mixed thoroughly to give the gross sample for the package.
+The material from the containers selected in F.3.1.2 shall be mixed by thoroughly to give the gross sample for the package.